eagle840/swaggered/README.md

 3. paste the folder into a new repo (ie this one)
 4. clone it to pc and work file

-(note, change the swagger codegen requirements.txt to show connexion == 1.1.15  <= change to **2.6.0**
+ * note, change the swagger codegen requirements.txt to show connexion == 1.1.15  <= change to **2.6.0**
 python_dateutil == 2.6.0
 setuptools >= 21.0.0

+* note:  install pip flask[swagger-ui]    <= double check